 The Safeguarding of adults is everybody’s responsibility across North Lincolnshire and the site is for the use of everyone, members of the public, volunteers, providers, professionals or community groups.
-The information and guidance is simple and the site easy to use to find out how to report abuse or neglect.
+The information and guidance are simple and the site easy to use to find out how to report abuse or neglect.

-The definition of an adult at risk is from the Care Act 2014 which became law on the 1st April 2015.
+The definition of an adult at risk is from the Care Act 2014 which became law on the 1st of April 2015.
 Any person aged 18 years or over who:

-- has needs for care and support (whether or not the local authority is meeting any of those needs) and;
+- has needs for care and support (whether or not the local authority is meeting any of those needs) and.

 - is experiencing, or at risk of, abuse or neglect; and

 - as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect.